-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-the Registrant /X/ a Party other than the Registrant / / Chec / / / / / X/ / / appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Preliminary Proxy Statement AVI BIOPHARMA, INC. (Name of Registrant as Specified In Its Charter) (Nam e of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Fili ng Fee (Check the appropriate box): /x/ / / Fee Rule ee required. computed on the table below per Exchange Act s 14a-6(i)(1) and (1) 0-11.
-Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) (5) Total fee paid: / / Chec Exch the fili paid previously with preliminary materials. k box if any part of the fee is offset as provided by ange Act Rule 0-11(a)(2) and identify the filing for which offsetting fee was paid previously.
+Filed by the Registrant /X/

+Filed d by a Party other than the Registrant / / Check / / / / /X/ / / k the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Preliminary Proxy Statement AVI BIOPHARMA, INC. (Name of Registrant as Specified In Its Charter) (Nam e of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Fili ng Fee (Check the appropriate box): /X/ / / Fee Rule ee required. computed on the table below per Exchange Act s 14a-6(i)(1) 0-11.
+Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: / / Chec Exch the fili paid previously with preliminary materials. k box if any part of the fee is offset as provided by ange Act Rule 0-11(a)(2) and identify the filing for which offsetting fee was paid previously.
 Identify the previous ng by registration statement number, or the Form or dule and the date of its filing.
-Amount Previously Paid: (2) (3) (4) Date Filed:
+Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: